header

 Jonathan Ehret, M.Sc.

-Virtual Reality Team
+Research Assistant in the Virtual Reality Team

 Jonathan Ehret née Wendt, received his Master degree in 2016 at RWTH Aachen.
 Now he conducts research in the field of Social VR by integrating virtual agents as advanced, emotional human interfaces into VR applications, focusing on conversational VAs, comprising aspects like auralisation of speech, language register, and co-verbal gestures.